Published on March 10, 2022 by Ashley Rothstein

 I take two capsules with my evening meal which is 500mg of magnesium, but some sources say pregnant women can take up to 1500mg per day.
 I wouldn’t do this consistently, but it’s probably fine to temporarily/medicinally take more than 500mg if you feel like you need it.

-If you are dealing with any level of pregnancy constipation, I highly recommend you try this supplement, and if you’re interested in learning more about magnesium and its health benefits, I wrote an entire post about it here. pregnant and cant poop
+If you are dealing with any level of pregnancy constipation, I highly recommend you try this supplement, and if you’re interested in learning more about magnesium and its health benefits, I wrote an entire post about it here. pregnancy and pooping

 Use code ASH10 for 10% off.